Fort Ashby |

 (Harpers Ferry National Historical Park)

 The second Federal armory ordered built by President George Washington, and the first national arsenal.
 Located here because of its close proximity to the nation's capital.
 Weapons production started in 1801.
 The arsenal was built in three sections of town along the river.
 Major additions were undertaken in 1848.
-The firehouse (built 1847) was seized in October 1859 by renegade John Brown.
-It was nicknamed John Brown's Fort (see also History of John Brown's Fort).
-He was captured by U.S. Marines under the command of Army Lt.
+The Arsenal's firehouse (built 1847) was seized in October 1859 by renegade John Brown.
+It was later nicknamed John Brown's Fort (see also History of John Brown's Fort).
+Brown was captured by U.S. Marines under the command of Army Lt.
 Col. Robert E. Lee.
 The town was devastated during the Civil War and the Arsenal was never rebuilt.
+No remains except foundations.
+The firehouse has been moved several times.
 The town changed hands several times during the war.
-Union fortifications were located on Bolivar Heights in 1864, including Battery #1 which still exists on the south-end of the heights.
+Union fortifications were located on Bolivar Heights in 1864, including Battery #1 which still exists on the south end of the heights.
 Batteries #2 - #6 no longer exist.
 Union infantry trenchworks were built on Camp Hill in 1862.
 A commercial campground east of town still has extant trenches.
-Additional fortifications were located across the Potomac River in Maryland, most of which still exist. (see WESTERN MARYLAND page) A stockaded stone signal station was built on Loudoun Heights across the Virginia border.
+Additional fortifications were located across the Potomac River in Maryland, most of which still exist. (see WESTERN MARYLAND page) A stockaded stone signal station was built on Loudoun Heights across the Virginia border, as well as three CSA infantry blockhouses in 1861.
+See also Harpers Ferry Civil War Markers from Stone Sentinels.com

 QUESTIONS ?
 Please send any corrections and/or additions to this list to: